princessalicorn/3b2unix-downloader/README.md

 # How to use this software?

 Simply download the shell file and execute it.
-Soon you should at an installation prompt.
+Soon you should be at an installation prompt.